Ernst-Wilhelm Reinert: Aerial victory claims

 According to US historian David T. Zabecki, Reinert was credited with 174 aerial victories.
 Obermaier also lists Reinert with 174 enemy aircraft shot down in 715 combat missions, of which 103 were claimed over the Eastern Front, with 51 in the Mediterranean theatre and 20 over the Western Front.
 On 60 ground attack missions, he was also credited with the destruction of 16 aircraft, 10 tanks and 6 locomotives.
+Spick lists him with 174 aerial victories claimed in over 700 combat missions, and a mission-to-claim ratio of 4.02.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 168 aerial victory claims, plus nine further unconfirmed claims.
 This figure includes 103 aerial victories on the Eastern Front and 65 over the Western Allies, including two four-engine bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35364".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.